Deliberately hidden backdoor account in several AMX devices

 Disclaimer:

 Although the backdoor vulnerability is quite a serious matter, we have published an accompanying blog post to this technical advisory which sheds a more funny light on this topic.
-Visit our blog at blog.sec-consult.com/2016/01/deliberately-hidden-backdoor-account-in.html for more information.
+Visit our blog at www.sec-consult.com/blog/detail/deliberately-hidden-backdoor-account-in/ for more information.

 SEC Consult Vulnerability Lab Security Advisory < 20160121-0 >